ope-tech/laravel-ses/README.md

       UserName: staging-user
 ```

-Run command in **production** to setup Amazon email notifications to track opens, bounces, complaints and deliveries.
+Run command in **production** to setup Amazon email notifications to track opens, bounces, rejects, complaints and deliveries.
 Make sure in your configuration your app URL is set correctly and routes setup by this package are working.
 Next figure
 out what is the name of the domain your emails come out from.
 If it is same as primary app domain no worries just enter
 that address.
 If you do send email for multiple domains (i.e. multi tenant application) you can set multiple domain